Tea for Plants / Tea for the Planet

 What does Compost Tea Do?

-Digestive health is the key to the proper absorption of nutrients from our diet.
-Much like within our digestive tract, it is a diversity of key organisms that helps in building a productive and healthy soil ecosystem.
-The proper biology present in soil is responsible for building humus and soil structure, assisting with water and nutrient retention, and the recycling of nutrients and minerals.
-Active aerobic organisms are essential in the decomposition of organic matter and the conversion of nutrients into forms readily available for plants.
-The diversity of microbes present in mature aerobic compost can be considered probiotics for your soil.
-Actively aerated compost teas can improve the digestive health of your soils by inoculating your soils with billions of beneficial microbes.
-These organisms are also known to form a protective barrier from disease and pests throughout a plants root and leaf zones outcompeting pathogens and parasitic organisms for food resources.
-Building a diverse soil ecosystem teeming with life will help to improve the health and productivity of your gardens.
+Compost tea and compost extracts act as a probiotic for your soil.
+Digestive health is essential for the proper conversion and absorption of nutrients from our diet.
+Much like within our digestive tract, it is a diversity of key organisms within the soil that aid in the digestion or decomposition of organic matter and the conversion of nutrients into forms readily available to plants.
+The collective biology at work in soil is responsible for building humus and soil structure, assisting with water and nutrient retention, as well as the recycling and mining of nutrients and minerals.
+Compost extracts and actively aerated compost teas can improve the digestive health of your soils by inoculating them with billions of beneficial microbes.
+Specific organisms present in compost have been identified to possess disease suppression capabilities and the capacity to form a protective barrier from disease and pests throughout a plants root and leaf zones outcompeting pathogens and parasitic organisms for food resources.
+Building a diverse soil ecosystem teeming with life will help to improve the health and productivity of your farm and gardens.

-For further reading on brewing and working with compost tea we suggest the following books:
+For further reading on brewing and working with compost tea we recommend the following books:

-The Soil Biology Primer - by: Dr. Elaine R. Ingham of Oregon State University, Dr. Andrew R. Moldenke of Oregon State University and Dr. Clive A. Edwards of Ohio State University
+The Soil Biology Primer - by: Published by the U.S. Department of Agriculture; contributing writers, Dr. Elaine R. Ingham of Oregon State University, Dr. Andrew R. Moldenke of Oregon State University and Dr. Clive A. Edwards of Ohio State University

 Teaming with Microbes - by: Jeff Lowenfels & Wayne Lewis

 Secrets of the Soil - by: Peter Tompkins & Christopher Bird

 Compost Tea Research

 The links below will take you to studies and stories on the effect of compost teas on a variety of plant types.